 It doesn’t have to be that way.
-You can get started on a lucrative career in medical billing and coding for less than the cost of a rent or house payment.
+You can get started on a career in medical billing and coding for less than the cost of a rent or house payment.
 Your tuition even includes the cost of a certification exam!
-Here are three good reasons why you should launch a career in medical billing and coding today.
+Here are three good reasons why you should launch a career path in medical billing and coding today.

 Medical billing and coding professionals perform one of the most vital functions in a healthcare system: they review, correct, and submit billing codes to insurance companies.
 Every patient visit or procedure is associated with a numeric code.
 For example, the code for a routine physical with an established patient might start with 99397 and have various modifiers at the end to signify if the exam included additional services like a Pap smear.
 This code must be submitted on a bill to the insurer for reimbursement.

 But sometimes, doctors accidentally mis-code a procedure, which can cause it to be rejected by the insurer.
 The rejection delays reimbursements and can negatively affect cash flow.